haskell/cabal/doc/cabal-commands.rst

 cause extra store packages to be built (for example, ``--enable-profiling`` will automatically make sure profiling libraries for all transitive dependencies are built and installed.)

+When building a script, the executable is cached under the cabal directory.
+See ``cabal v2-run`` for more information on scripts.

 In addition ``cabal v2-build`` accepts these flags: